codelucas/codelucas.com/_posts/2013-09-27-scammers-and-founders.md

 ###Conclusion

-Summer was great.
-My friend from high school, Jake, came down to SoCal from Seattle to visit!
-I also did a lot of side hacking with my friend [Jason](http://jasontanner.herokuapp.com/).
-Stay tuned for some cool apps from us!
-For the last 3 weeks, I visited my family back home before school started.
-Basketball with my brother and his friends was fun.
+Thus, Summer has come to an end.
+My close friend from high school, Jake, came down to SoCal from Seattle to visit!
+I also did a lot of side hacking with [Jason](http://jasontanner.herokuapp.com/), a colleague and friend from Reddit's programming forum.
+Stay tuned for some cool applications from us!
+For the final three weeks of Summer, I visited my family back home in Seattle before school started, it was nice to finally slow down a notch and relax.

 However, I'm back on campus now and ready for next year!
 Goodbye for now, more posts to come soon!